akamai/terraform-provider-akamai/docs/resources/gtm_property.md

 # akamai_gtm_property

 `akamai_gtm_property` provides the resource for creating, configuring and importing a GTM property, a set of IP addresses or CNAMEs that GTM provides in response to DNS queries based on a set of rules.
-Note: Import requires an ID of the format: `existing_domain_name`:`existing_property_name`
+Note: Import requires an ID of the format: `existing_domain_name`:`existing_property_name`.

 ## Example Usage